 If you look at that list, firewall or other technologies were listed for good reason.
 They are a control.
 You must determine why the firewall is there and what it is protecting you against.
 Once deployed you must make sure it is configured correctly or it provides no protection against threats and provides a false sense of security.
 This happens way too often.
 This can be said about many of the security solutions sold, many are misconfigured to not protect against the risk that was presumed.

-When you look at the corporate landscape, most companies live below the poverty line.
+When you look at the corporate landscape, most companies live below the poverty line when it comes to cyber security .
 Many do not even do the bare minimum as they believe it is too difficult to overcome and scoff at their chances of being targeted.
 We have already seen the number of executives who had this same mind set and now are unemployed.
-Living below the poverty line puts your organization and staff at significant risk and we need to start doing something about it.
+Living below the poverty line puts your organization, your staff and your customers at significant risk and we need to start doing something about it.

 I believe the only way this is going to change is if the our governments start to regulate mandatory security controls in all organizations regardless of size or sector.
-We had change our mindset for seatbelts in the 70’s to protect vehicle occupants, now it is cyber security and unfortunately it is only path forward.
+We had to change our mindset regarding seat belts in the 70’s to protect vehicle occupants, now we have to change our mindset for cyber security and unfortunately it is only path forward.